Greek PM forecasts 'happy end'; Eurogroup chief cites progress in talks

 That would not be enough to prompt the ECB to allow Greek banks on emergency liquidity support to buy more short-term treasury bills to ease the government's funding crunch.

-The official said Athens has easily enough money left to pay a crucial 750 million euro debt installment to the IMF on Tuesday and meet other payment obligations in May.
+The official said Athens has easily enough money left to pay a crucial 750 million euro (£545.5 million) debt instalment to the IMF on Tuesday and meet other payment obligations in May.

 In Athens, the top U.S. energy diplomat tried to persuade Greek officials to focus on a Western-backed pipeline project rather than a rival Russian gas pipeline that the Tsipras government is discussing with Moscow, lured by the prospect of advance payments of profits.